10 (VoD service): 2013–2018: Tenplay

 On 29 September 2013, as a part of its online entertainment brand Tenplay, an online video on demand catch-up TV service for Network Ten, incorporating locally produced programs from Ten, Eleven and One along with back-catalogue content from local and international distributors.
 Tenplay became the third catch-up TV service released by a commercial Australian network, the first being PLUS7 from Yahoo7 and the Seven Network and the second being FIXPlay from Ninemsn and the Nine Network.

 2018–2025: 10Play

-On 31 October 2018, after Network 10 rebranded to a new logo and it multi-channels were renamed from Eleven to 10 Peach and from One to 10 Boss before later changing to 10 Bold, Tenplay was also rebranded to its new name and logo of 10Play.
+On 31 October 2018, as part of Network 10's big rebrand of its main channel and multi-channels, Tenplay followed suit and became 10Play.

 2025–present: 10

-In 2024, Network 10 announced that 10Play would be rebranded as simply 10, adopting the same name and branding as the network's linear television platform in 2025.
-This followed a similar rebranding of Paramount-owned British channel 5 and its streaming service.
+In 2024, Network 10 announced that 10Play would be rebranded as simply 10, as part of an effort to unify the branding of Network 10's linear and streaming outlets (with the tagline "watch and stream free" used on-air to emphasize the services).
+The rebrand took effect in June 2025; Network 10's head of creative Claudio Amati stated that the rebrand was modeled after a similar move by 10's British sister network 5 and its streaming service, which took effect earlier in the year.